akash-network/docs/guides/variables.md

 #keyring-backend=test is used
 ```

-We recommend to use environment Variables to easily follow commands used in the documentation.
+The use of environment variables is recommended so that you can easily follow the commands used in the documentation.

 |Name|Flag|Description|
 |---|---|